indico/indico-user-docs/user_guide/survey_results.md

 As an event manager, once some users have filled out the survey, you can check the results of the survey.

 To do this, click at the pencil at the top of your screen to return to the management page of your event.
-Then click on “Surveys”, and then on “Manage”.
+Then click on _Surveys_, and then on _Manage_.

 ![](/assets/survey_results.png)